mobiletest2016/machine-learning-articles/articles/how-to-create-a-basic-mlp-classifier-with-the-keras-sequential-api.md

 \[mathjax\]

 However, the MNIST targets, which are just numbers (_and numbers can take any value!)_, are not categorical.
 With `to_categorical`, we can turn the numbers into categorical data.
-For example, if we have a trinary classification problem with the possible classes being \[latex\]\\{ 0, 1, 2 \\}\[/latex\], the numbers 0, 1 or 2 are encoded into categorical vectors.
+For example, if we have a trinary classification problem with the possible classes being $\\{ 0, 1, 2 \\}$, the numbers 0, 1 or 2 are encoded into categorical vectors.
 One categorical vector looks as follows:

 $$\\begin{equation} \\textbf{y} = \\begin{bmatrix}0 \\\\ 1 \\\\ 0\\end{bmatrix} \\end{equation}$$